 5 Basic ballet moves for beginnersNatasha Aguiar

 Ballet is an intricate art that can be overwhelming for beginners.
 There are many different positions that potential dancers think can be accomplished, however, immense amounts of practice and motivation is required to master every step.
 All forms of Ballet are used to represent emotions, a story and character whilst also allowing the dancers to build flexibility, strength and showcase grace.
 Mastering one position helps young dancers to build a foundation which makes it much easier to pick up the style of the other steps.
-The five basic feet positions to start the journey of mastering the art of Ballet are as follows:
+The five basic feet positions (beginner ballet moves) to start the journey of mastering the art of Ballet are as follows:

 1st Position Ballet Moves